 After a while moldovans have gained power and kicked out the Golden Hoard, but later on the tatars came back to reconquer the area.
 Moldovans have managed to strengthen it with a fortress, plenty of churches, houses and defense structures which helped them stand their ground and become one of the most important defense spots in the country.
 Defeated, the tatars never came back to reclaim this land.

 The Monastery cave which is so famous for it’s placement is as well known for it’s legend.
 It is said that the ruler of the Golden Hoard hid his golden cart and all of his treasures and gold in the walls of rocks when he found out that they were under attack and going to lose.

 Not only a place for hiding gold, but for hiding pilgrims and orthodox christians during the Soviet Union period.
 As religion was forbidden, many followers and monks used this place as their sacred space.
 Today it is still a church which is used by locals for praying and a visit point for locals and foreigners.
 There is a newer church build nearby where all the religious services take place.
 If you wish to attend the service in the main church, you can do so daily at 7am or from 5pm.

-A few steps away from the cave monastery there is a cross with the “Flower of Life” symbol on it which is considered to make your wishes come true just by putting your hand on it, which is why there tends to be a queue.
+A few steps away from the cave monastery there is a cross with the “Flower of Life” symbol on it which is considered to make your wishes come true just by putting your hand on it!

 Other things that this place is famous for, is being a spot for paragliding and parachute jumping, as well for hosting music festivals, such as “Gustar” which takes place every year in the month of august and DescOPERA – opera open air.